johnpcarter/c8yPhilipsHueAgent/README.md

   Once you have your ouath 2.0 token, you can begin the onboarding process for the bridge and its attached lights and switches.

   1) *get /bridge/{name}/definition*
+  Queries your hue bridge and returns a c8y managed object representing it.
+If the managed object has not yet been posted (id will be null/nil and post it to c8y.
   2) *post /bridge/{c8yIdOfBridge}/provision*
-  all of the lights and switches attached to the bridge.
-The agent on successful completion will start sending metrics and listening for operations.
+  Queries the hue bridge via the user and token associated with the managed object created in the previous step and creates child device for all of the lights and switches attached to the bridge.
+On successful completion the agent will start sending metrics and listening for operations.

+  Supported operations are '*c8y_Relay*' and '*c8y_Property_dimmer'.
+Refer to package's [online documentation](http://localhost:5555/c8yPhilipsHueAgent) for detailed documentation on its API.

 **Device Models**